lubeda/EsphoMaTrix/README.md

 #### Force screen

-force the selected screen ```icon_name``` to be displayed next.
+Force the selected screen ```icon_name``` to be displayed next.
 Afterwards the loop is continuing from this screen. e.g. helpfull for alarms.
-Or after an update of the string
+Or after an update of the value/text.

 ```
     - ehmtx.force.screen: